Sales Coaching for Accelerated Results

 Given that better coaching can improve sales results dramatically in most organizations, isn’t it just common sense to make coaching moments the most productive, efficient, and successful they can be?
 These 10 how-to attributes of a great coach will help.

 1. Adopt a sales pursuit process.
 A great coach has a well-documented and known sales process—and coaches to that process consistently and often.
 The benefit of common approach, language, and methodology cannot be undervalued.

 2. Make coaching a priority.
-Book calendar time and a special meeting room for each coaching session.
+Book calendar time for each coaching session.
 Ensure there are no interruptions.
 Keep your commitments.

-3. Deliver coaching in person, and tailor it to the individual.
+3. Deliver coaching personally, and tailor it to the individual.
 Put yourself in the position of your salespeople.
 Be prepared to see and understand the world from each of their unique perspectives.
 Give respectful, compassionate, and effective input.
 Be aware of your personal style and that of your people.

 4. Help your salespeople gain their bearings.
 Know how success will work for each person and align their actions with that vision.
 Ask the right questions to lead each of them to find their vision for success.
 Discuss specific challenges and suggest alternatives—but have your salesperson work though which alternative is most likely to deliver results.
 Coach your salespeople to target the best opportunities and help them eliminate non-productive busy work.

 5. Bring the best out of your salespeople; don’t push your best onto them.
 Dedicate yourself to improving both individual and team results.
 Adapt your coaching style to the individual.
 Be prepared to make changes to your own style and approach as a result of what you learn.